-Real Estate, Off-Site Sign.
-"Off-site real estate sign" means a readily removable sign announcing the proposed sale or rental of property other than the property upon which the sign is located and providing directions to the subject property.
+"Real Estate, Off-Site Sign", "Off site real estate sign" means a readily removable sign announcing the proposed sale or rental of a property other than the property upon which the sign is located and providing directions to the subject property.

-Real Estate, On-Site Sign.
-"On-site real estate sign" means a sign announcing the sale or rental of the property upon which the sign is located.
+"Real Estate, On-Site Sign", "On site real estate sign" means a sign announcing the sale or rental of the property upon which the sign is located.

-"Roof sign" means any sign erected over or on the roof of a building.
+"Roof sign" means any sign erected or maintained wholly upon or over or on the roof of any building with the principal support on the roof structure.

-"Sign" means any device, structure, fixture, or placard that uses words, letters, numbers, symbols, graphic designs, logos, or trademarks for the purpose of: (1) providing information or directions; or (2) identifying or advertising any place, establishment, product, good, or service.
+"Sign" means any sign display message, emblem, banner, flag, device, figure, painting, drawing, placard, poster, billboard or other thing that is designed, used, or intended to convey a message, advertise something, inform, or attract the attention of the public.
+Signs include the sign structures, display surface, and all other component parts of a sign; when dimensions of a sign are specified, the term includes panels, frames, and both sides of the sign display surface structure, fixture, or placard that uses words, letters, numbers, symbols, graphic designs, logos, or trademarks for the purpose of: (1) providing information or directions; or (2) identifying or advertising any place, establishment, product, good, or service.